Current Strategy Forum

 This event is by invitation only.About the Current Strategy Forum

-This year marks the 75th Annual Current Strategy Forum (CSF) at the Naval War College in Newport, hosted by the Secretary of the Navy.
+This year marks the 75th Annual Current Strategy Forum (CSF) at the Naval War College in Newport.
 The first CSF took place on 9 May 1949 under the title “Round Table Talks.”
 This event offers an opportunity for the Nation’s public servants, scholars, and senior military officers to join the College faculty and students to discuss the future strategy of the United States.
 Over the years, the CSF has expanded to include a cross section of America’s civilian and military leadership to encourage a wide-ranging discussion on national and international security.
 This year’s theme: "The Navy, Maritime Strategy, and National Security."

 This year’s CSF will examine the ways and means by which the United States can meet the dangers of our era, marked by great-power competition, asymmetric threats, and rapid technological change.
 The National Security Strategy emphasizes that the United States is committed to preserving peace by maintaining the world’s most lethal military and robust nuclear deterrent to discourage aggression.
 The foundation for a robust national defense is a dynamic, innovative, and advanced economy, with strong industrial, agricultural, energy, science, and technology sectors.